 Phase Two – Pre-Licensing

-Once the review of the draft Application and supporting documents has been completed, the Authority, if satisfied with the draft documentation provided, will issue its ‘in principle’ approval for the issue of a licence.
+Once the MFSA concludes the review of the application and supporting documents, it will issue its ‘in principle’ approval for the issue of a licence.
+The ‘in principle’ approval is valid for a period of three months during which, the applicant will be required to finalise any outstanding matters.
+Should the three months elapse without the satisfactory resolution of all pre-licencing outstanding issues, the ‘in principle approval’ issued will cease to have effect.

-At this stage, the Applicant will be required to finalise any outstanding matters.
 Submission of signed copies of the revised Application form together with supporting documents in their final format, and any other issues raised during the Application process, should be resolved as part of Phase Two.

 A licence will be issued as soon as all pre-licensing issues are resolved.